 Section ld.
 Condition Is the Project Compliant with this Condition Evidence/Comments Table B1.7 EEP-1 Establishment of an independent community group such as a Landcare Group Compliant The Caloundra South Community Advisory Stewardship Group was established in 2014 and involves numerous community organisations that work together to identify and optimise community land care opportunities within Caloundra South.
-The Caloundra South Community Advisory Group meets at least twice a year and has undertaken the following initiatives throughout the reporting period: A community awareness-raising event held to celebrate World Wetlands Day planned for February 2021 was cancelled due to Covid-19 restrictions.
+The Caloundra South Community Advisory Group meets at least twice a year and has undertaken the following initiatives throughout the reporting period: A community awareness-raising event held celebrating World Wetlands Day on 29 February 2020.
+For the first time this year, it was a weekend community event so that families could attend and not just local schools.
+Activities included educational talks, planting over 700 seedlings, an immersive musical installation featuring the sounds of local endangered species and wallum print making.

 The group has continued to implement community lead rehabilitation activities throughout the conservation areas including fauna monitoring.
-A local Landcare group (through Aura Connected) is intended to be established once sufficient demand has been established within the community to sustain a land care group.
-Funds were successfully sought from the Aura Community Benefit Fund for a community event in 2022, to be delivered through Take Action for Pumicestone Passage (TAPP).
-Table B1.7 EEP-2 Provision of Environmental Education Programs Compliant Environmental education programs developed to date include: Residents welcome pack providing information on Aura including environmental and cultural heritage values, community programs, emergency preparedness checklist and tips for sustainable living.
-Factsheets available on the Aura website on topics including integrated water management; water smart homes; creating smart gardens and being energy and waste smart.
+A I local Landcare group (through Aura Connected) is intended to be established once sufficient demand has been established within the community to sustain a land care group.
+Table B1.7 EEP-2 Provision of Environmental Education Programs Compliant Residents welcome pack providing information on Aura including environmental and cultural heritage values, community programs, emergency preparedness checklist and tips for sustainable living.
+Factsheets available on the Aura website on topics including: integrated water management; water smart homes; creating smart gardens and being energy and waste smart.
+Education programs developed as part of World Wetland Day celebrations.